ERP Selection Guide

 Industry Experience

 The ERP vendors on your long list should have multiple references from organizations similar to yours that have implemented similar functionality.
-By similar we mean size, volume of transactions, requirements and culture.
-Checking references helps you validate vendors’ claims about their system’s industry-specific functionality.
+Checking references helps you validate vendors’ claims about industry-specific functionality.
 Remember that software vendors aren’t going to provide “bad” references so be sure and do a little research outside of what they provide.

 Cost

-You don’t want to waste time gathering information on a vendor that is out of your price range.
 Remember that the price you’re quoted may not include all the services you need.
-In other words, you need to ask, “how much does it cost to implement an ERP system?”
+You need to ask, “how much does it cost to implement an ERP system?”

-Ask about the cost of implementation, maintenance fees, ongoing support and training costs.
-Just like buying a new car, the sticker price is rarely what you will end up paying.
+Also ask about the cost of maintenance fees, ongoing support and training costs.
 If you find the perfect solution, but can’t afford it, consider hiring an ERP selection consultant to negotiate lower costs.
-Using a consultant that knows the ins and outs of these contracts can save you a lot more than trying to go it alone.
+Using a consultant that knows the ins and outs of these contracts can save you a lot more than trying to negotiate alone.

 Scalability